isdood/STARWEAVE/self-knowledge.md

 ## Overview
 The Self-Knowledge System enables STARWEAVE to understand and reason about its own codebase through semantic search and code analysis.
 This document tracks implementation status and next steps.

+This system should establish a foundation for adding additional databases to STARWEAVE in the future, ideally in a modular way.

 ## Architecture

 ### 1. Knowledge Representation